–The US Department of Homeland Security (DHS) has “healthcare” as one of the nation’s critical infrastructures sectors.

-Infrastructures, however, vary considerably in their mandates to provide vital services safely and continuously.
+Infrastructures, however, vary considerably in their mandates to provide their services safely and continuously.
 The energy infrastructure differs depending on whether it is for electricity or natural gas, while the latter two differ from large-scale water supplies (I’ve studied all three).
 Yet the infrastructures for water and energy, with their central control rooms, are more similar when compared to, say, education or healthcare without such centralized operations center.

 When the perspective is on medical error, the patient is at the center of the so-called sharp-end of the healthcare system.
 But healthcare reliability is a set of processes that includes the capacities and performance of upstream and wraparound organizations.
-When dominated by considerations of the sharp-end, we overlook—at our peril—the strong-end of healthcare with its backward linkages for producing medicines and treatments reliably and safely.
+When dominated by considerations of the sharp-end, we overlook—at our peril—the strong-end of healthcare with its back linkages for producing medicines and treatments reliably and safely.

 (2) If healthcare were an infrastructure more like those with centralized control centers, the importance of societal dread in driving reliable service provision would be dramatically underscored.